rabssm/MeteorRadio/README.md

 Note.
 It may be necessary to experiment with the -s 'SNR' option to determine the optimum SNR detection threshold for the specific antenna/receiving equipment.
 The default SNR is set to 45 (~16dB).
 If there are too many false positives, then the SNR threshold should be increased.

 ### Analysis Software
-The analyse_detection.py matplotlib tool can be used to visualise and analyse the resultant detection npz files.
+The analyse_detection.py matplotlib tool can be used to visualise and analyse the resultant detection SPC or SMP npz files.
 This tool imports matplotlib and scipy.

 ### Additional Software Modules
 The software uses the pyrtlsdr package for reading the USB data from the RTL SDR dongle.
 It also needs python-matplotlib and numpy for the FFT routines.
 The following external modules are required to run the software.